 Usually, the patient’s referring physician writes an order for a sleep study and/or a consultation with a sleep physician who reports back to the referring doctor and primary care physician.

-More information on sleep centers and sleep disorders can be found at the ‘Patients General Information’ Page on the home page.
+Sleep centers can be found at almost all major hospital systems.
+Many university health systems also have combined diagnostic and research sleep laboratories.
+More information on sleep centers and sleep disorders can be found at the ‘Patients General Information’ Page.

 Latest posts by Physician Reviewed M.D. (see all)